bsmith89/midas2-wiki/SNV-Module.md

    Population SNV analysis **restricts attention to "sufficiently well" covered species in "sufficiently many" samples**.

    To be specific, a given <species, sample> pair will only be kept if it has more than 40% horizontal genome coverage (`--genome_coverage`) and 5X vertical genome coverage (`--genome_depth`).
-Furthermore, only "sufficiently prevalent" species with "sufficiently many" (`--sample_counts`) would be included for the population SNVs analysis.
+Furthermore, only "sufficiently prevalent" species with "sufficiently many" (`--sample_counts`) would be included for the population SNV analysis.
 Therefore, different species may have different lists of relevant samples.

 2. **<site, relevant sample> selection**

-   For each genomic site, a sample is considered to be "relevant" if the corresponding site depth falls between the range defined by the input arguments `site_depth` and `site_ratio * mean_genome_coverage`; otherwise it is ignored for the pooled-SNVs compute.
+   For each genomic site, a sample is considered to be "relevant" if the corresponding site depth falls between the range defined by the input arguments `site_depth` and `site_ratio * mean_genome_coverage`; otherwise it is ignored for the pooled-SNV compute.

    Therefore, different genomic sites from the same species may have different panels of "relevant samples".
 And genomic site prevalence can be computed as the ratio of the number of relevant samples for the given site over the total number of relevant samples for the given species.

 3. **Relevant site**

    For each species, a site is considered to be "relevant" if the site prevalence meets the range defined by the input arguments `--snv_type` and `--site_prev`.
-By default, common SNVs with more than 90% prevalence are reported.
+By default, common SNV with more than 90% prevalence are reported.

-4. **Population SNVs Computation**
+4. **Population SNV Computation**

-   There are three main steps to compute and report population SNVs in MIDAS 2.0.
+   There are three main steps to compute and report population SNV in MIDAS 2.0.

    First, for each **relevant** genomic site, MIDAS 2.0 determines the set of alleles present across **all** relevant samples.
 Specifically, for each allele (A, C, G, T), `merge_snps` subcommand (1) tallys the sample counts (_sc_) of **relevant samples** containing corresponding allele (`scA:scT`), and (2) sums up the read counts (_rc_) of the corresponding allele across all the relevant samples (`rc_G:rc_T`).